Class of 2018

 She loves the concentrations that McGeorge offers to its MPP students.
 "The concentrations that are offered are fascinating and applicable to future policy across the United States and throughout all tiers of the government."

-Adame's concentration is in water policy and her dream is to start her own consulting firm focused on water, environmental and agricultural policy analysis.
+Adame's concentration was in water policy and her long-term dream is to start her own consulting firm focused on water, environmental and agricultural policy analysis.

 "The professors and staff are extremely supportive and interactive with the students, which makes it a unique and warm community.
 This is something that everyone notices even before classes start on orientation day."

-A year into her MPP program, Adame has been amazed by the level of professionalism that she and her peers have been held to as graduate students - the experience has strengthened her enthusiasm and confidence about her chosen career path in policy.
+Reflecting on her time in the MPP program, Adame was been amazed by the level of professionalism that she and her peers were held to as graduate students - the experience strengthened her enthusiasm and confidence about her chosen career path in policy.

-"The best thing about attending McGeorge has been how engaging the professors and staff are with the students.
+"The best thing about attending McGeorge was how engaging the professors and staff are with the students.
 They don't just want you to graduate with a degree, they want you to be successful beyond the University of Pacific, McGeorge School of Law."